velveteer/hermes/README.md

 * Decode to `Int` or `Double` instead of `Scientific` if you can.
 * Decode your object fields in order.
 If encoding with `aeson`, you can leverage `toEncoding` to enforce ordering.

-If you need to decode in tight loops or long-running processes (like a server), consider using the `withHermesEnv` and `parseByteString` functions instead of `decodeEither`.
+If you need to decode in tight loops or long-running processes (like a server), consider using the `withHermesEnv/mkHermesEnv` and `parseByteString` functions instead of `decodeEither`.
 This ensures the simdjson instances are not re-created on each decode.
 Please see the [simdjson performance docs](https://github.com/simdjson/simdjson/blob/master/doc/performance.md#performance-notes) for more info.

 ## Limitations

 Because the On Demand API uses a forward-only iterator (except for object fields), you must be mindful to not access values out of order.
-In other words, you should not hold onto a `Value` to parse later since the iterator may have already moved beyond it.
-In other words, try your best to avoid creating `Decoder Value` -- the `Value` should always be consumed and not passed around.
+This library tries to prevent this as much as possible, i.e. making `Decoder Value` impossible.

 Because the On Demand API does not validate the entire document upon creating the iterator (besides UTF-8 validation and basic well-formed checks), it is possible to parse an invalid JSON document but not realize it until later.
 If you need the entire document to be validated up front then a DOM parser is a better fit for you.